 In school year (SY) 1994-1995, the program began as a pilot in eight states; $3.2 million of produce was delivered to schools.
 Today, schools in 48 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam participate in the program.
 USDA DoD Fresh.
 USDA does not impose a cap on the amount of entitlement used through this program and allocations may be changed on several dates throughout the year.

 - About USDA DOD Fresh Fruit and Vegetable Program - history of the program and information about current operations

-- Using USDA DoD Fresh for Local Produce Purchases – USDA Farm to School fact sheet
+- Using USDA DoD Fresh for Local Produce Purchases – USDA Office of Community Food Systems fact sheet

 - USDA DoD Fresh Contract Information - information on all current market fresh DLA solicitations and contracts that provide service to schools and Indian Tribal Organizations